"Whenever you can, share. You never know who all will be able to see far away standing upon your shoulders!"

 The icing on the cake has been the inclusion of remote development on Linux machines via WSL and Docker in VS Code, and dev-containerization.

-Given below is a quick understanding and reference for setting up VS Code for remote development on WSL Linux containers.
+Given below is a quick understanding and reference for setting up VS Code for remote development on WSL Linux containers, and using dev-containerization as well if we want.

 On a side note, Docker (i.e. the Docker for Desktop SW) itself can use this kernel for building and running Linux containers and we can have docker containers taking advantage of WSL2.